leanerr/DeepSample4NLP/README.md

 The DeepSample project is structured into distinct components that manage different aspects of the workflow:

 1. **DeepEST Component**:
-   - **Python Scripts**: Calculate thresholds for various auxiliary variables such as Local Sensitivity Analysis (LSA) and Deep Sensitivity Analysis (DSA).
+   - **Python Scripts**: Calculate thresholds for various auxiliary variables such as Confidence.
    - **Java Processing**: Implements the DeepEST sampling algorithm using efficient Java classes.

 2. **SUPS Component**: